• If you'd like to have my daily paintings delivered right to your email box, just.....

 080315-live-drawing-jean-600.jpg

 This sketch from life was done with an umber, water soluble Cretacolor stick on Arches hot press watercolor paper.
 It’s about 6×11″.
-The pose was about 20 minutes.

 Strolling Among the Cherry Blossoms (at Boscobel)